cdsittampalam/documentation/docs/Creating Transactions.md

 Create Transfer
 ---------------

-For transferring money, the Qredo app consists of a wizard that lets you transfer a specific amount to a Qredo user.
+The Qredo app consists of a wizard that lets you transfer a specific amount to a Qredo user.
 You must ensure that you enter the correct asset, amount, counterparty, and fund for the transfer.

 You also set the date and time or number of days for custodian approval, according to the length of your approval process.

-You start your action from the Asset or Ledger view by clicking either:
+You start your action from the Asset view or Ledger view by clicking either:

 ![coins](/doc-images/coins.png)